Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Peterborough

 |Water||Surface water||Uranium||N/A||0.2 µg/L||0.34 µg/L||15 µg/L||No||GP09-W01|

 |Water||Surface water||Beryllium||N/A||<0.1 µg/L||<0.01 µg/L||N/A||No||GP09-W01|

 |Soil||0-5 cm||Uranium||N/A||N/A||1.28 mg/kg dry weight||23 mg/kg dry weight||No||GP11-S11|

 |Soil||0-5 cm||Beryllium||N/A||N/A||1.25 mg/kg dry weight||4.0 mg/kg dry weight||No||GP11-S11|

 1 The < symbol indicates that a result is below the provided laboratory analytical detection limit.

 2 N/A – not available

-The 2014 IEMP sampling plan for the GEH-C Peterborough site focused on both radiological and hazardous substances, such as uranium and beryllium.
-Uranium is both a nuclear substance because it decays at a slow rate by emitting gamma radiation and a hazardous substance because exposure to uranium leads to chemical toxicity.
-Beryllium is a hazardous substance that is used as part of the fuel bundle manufacturing process.
-A site-specific sampling plan was developed based on CSA Group standards and the CNSC’s regulatory experience with the site.
-In 2014, samples were collected in publicly accessible areas outside the GEH-C Peterborough site perimeter and included soil, air and wild vegetation outside of the GEH-C Peterborough’s perimeter fence.
-View detailed sampling data
+The IEMP sampling plans for BWXT Peterborough facility focused on both radioactive and hazardous substances, such as uranium and beryllium.
+Uranium is both a radioactive substance (it decays at a slow rate by emitting gamma radiation) and a hazardous substance (since exposure to uranium leads to chemical toxicity).
+Beryllium is a hazardous substance used in the fuel bundle manufacturing process.
+A site-specific sampling plan was developed based on the licensee’s approved environmental monitoring program and the CNSC’s regulatory experience with the site.
+In July 2014, July 2018, and May 2019, CNSC staff collected air, soil, and water samples in areas outside the BWXT Peterborough site perimeter.
+The levels of uranium and beryllium measured in the samples were below available guidelines.

 - Date modified: